co-IT/CSharpFunctionalExtensions.HttpResults/README.md

 #### Override mapping for single use case

-If you need to override the mapping for a specific use case in a single location, you can provide an `Action<ProblemDetails>` to fully customize the ProblemDetails.
+If you need to override the mapping for a specific use case in a single location, you can provide an `Action<ProblemDetails>` to fully customize the `ProblemDetails`.
 This is particularly useful when you want to add extensions or tailor the `ProblemDetails` specifically for that use case.

 ```csharp
 ...